 The tools required will be a lump hammer, fine spray water bottle, a rammer (elephant's foot used for tarmacing), a fork and a plastering trowel.

-When the hole is prepared, give the area a light watering and ensure all parts are dampened including outside of the foot hole.
+When the hole is prepared, give the area a light watering and ensure all parts are dampened, including outside of the foot hole.
 Let the sign of any water dry or soak well in before starting to fill the hole.

-Using the fork prick the base to create holes for the topdressing to fill, this will help in the keying of the soils.
+Using the fork, prick the base to create holes for the topdressing to fill, this will help in the keying of the soils.
 Fill the foot hole with soil and hammer into the edges.
 This pushes the new soil against the edges you have prepared.
 Continue to add more soil, filling in the drill holes, you should be able to ram and hammer the soil with little or any soil sticking to the hammer.

-If this happens the soil is too wet and you will need to use a drier mix.
+If this happens, the soil is too wet and you will need to use a drier mix.
 You need to know your soil to get the moisture right.
-When the hole is completely filled use the elephant's foot to ensure the edges are consolidated and there are no depressions in the foot hole.
+When the hole is completely filled, use the elephant's foot to ensure the edges are consolidated and there are no depressions in the foot hole.
 If so, continue to fill until level with the ground.

 Always use a straight edge to level off the surrounds to prevent raised ends and a saucer shaped square!
 When you are satisfied, spray the surface with water.
-Using the plastering trowel, smear the surface until it is smooth and shiny, and cover with the sweepings you have saved.
+Using the plastering trowel, smear the surface until it is smooth and shiny, then cover with the sweepings you have saved.

-The sweepings are much better than grass cuttings if you want the ends to dry quicker, but if it's germination you require then the ideal situation would be to use a germination sheet.
+The sweepings are much better than grass cuttings if you want the ends to dry quicker but, if it's germination you require, then the ideal situation would be to use a germination sheet.
 It might be a good idea to keep some of your dried clippings on hand for future use if you have more than one pitch to repair.

 It may require trial and error to get the moisture content just right for your soil.
-The time taken to do your ends will be about 30 - 40 minutes depending on the extent of the damage.
-The players and umpires will appreciate your hard work and efforts as well as a lot of self satisfaction.
+The time taken to do your ends will be about 30 - 40 minutes, depending on the extent of the damage.
+The players and umpires will appreciate your hard work and efforts, as well as a lot of self satisfaction.